cluoma/Pico2Maple-fw/CONTROLLER_LAYOUTS.md

 ## Limitations

 * Any input can be mapped to any output.
 * Up to 4 inputs can be mapped to same output.
-E.g. RB and LB could both map to B.
+E.g. `RB` and `LB` could both map to `B`.
     * When multiple inputs map to the same output, the value of the output is determined in an OR fashion.
-E.g. B will be pressed if either RB *OR* LB is pressed.
+E.g. `B` will be pressed if either `RB` *OR* `LB` is pressed.
 * The same input may be mapped to multiple outputs.
-E.g. DPAD_UP could activate both A1_UP *and* DPAD_UP.
+E.g. `DPAD_UP` could activate both `A1_UP` *and* `DPAD_UP`.
 * Analog axis for LEFT/RIGHT and UP/DOWN will cancel each other out if both are activated.

-Any custom mapping targeting a non-standard Dreamcast button such as C, Z, the second analog etc., will cause Pico2Maple to report itself to the Dreamcast as a controller that has all these buttons.
+Any custom mapping targeting a non-standard Dreamcast button such as `C`, `Z`, the second analog etc., will cause Pico2Maple to report itself to the Dreamcast as a controller that has all these buttons.
 Some games do not like this and will refuse to recognize the controller.
 A custom mapping that only targets buttons on a standard Dreamcast controller will cause Pico2Maple to show up as a standard controller to the Dreamcast and will avoid this issue.

 ## Options